djlowes/personal-site/app/data/about.md

 <br><br>
 Thailand was my first stop after college.
 I lived and volunteered at a children's shelter for 2 years.
 It profoundly changed me.
 As best I can, I live by the [noble eightfold path](https://en.wikipedia.org/wiki/Noble_Eightfold_Path) (which is also tattooed on my body).
 After that, I visited these 72 countries.
 <br><br>
 When I got back home, it was go-time.
 I finished my Masters in Social Science whilst working full-time for Telstra Business.
 My goal was to get a job for the World Bank or IMF.
 Only I realized these large INGOs are assholes and philanthropy was the way I could truly make a difference.
-I've embraced capitalism ever since.
+Since then, I've been on a mission.
 <br><br>
 In 2013 I started De Novo Digital and brokered commercial rights to eBrandz in Australia, both were digital agencies.
 I grew a team from 2 to 45, getting to >$1mil ARR within 18months.
 There were more exciting things to do, so I cashed out to private equity in 2016.
 <br><br>